+New limited-time 70k offer.
 Another credit card has upped their usual sign-up bonus given all the competition recently – this time it is the Marriott Rewards® Premier Credit Card from Chase.
-The offer for new Marriott cardholder includes
+Thanks to reader Naveen for the heads up.
+The offer for new Marriott cardholder includes:

-- Receive 1 Free Night Stay after account approval in category 1-4 locations, that¿s up to 7 Free Nights
+- Receive 1 Free Night Stay after account approval in category 1-4 locations

 - Receive 1 additional free night stay at a Category 1-5 location every year after your account anniversary date!